openshift/csi-operator/README-tmp.md

-export AWS_ACCOUNT_A_VPC_ID="<VPC_A_ID>" #VPC ID in Account A (cluster) export AWS_ACCOUNT_B_VPC_ID="<VPC_B_ID>" #VPC ID in Account B (EFS cross account) export SCRATCH_DIR="<WORKING_DIRECTORY>" #Any writeable directory of choice, used to store temporary files export AWS_PAGER="" #Make AWS CLI output everything directly to stdout
+export AWS_ACCOUNT_A_VPC_ID="<VPC_A_ID>" #VPC ID in Account A (cluster) export AWS_ACCOUNT_B_VPC_ID="<VPC_B_ID>" #VPC ID in Account B (EFS cross account) export SCRATCH_DIR="<WORKING_DIRECTORY>" #Any writeable directory of choice, used to store temporary files export CSI_DRIVER_NAMESPACE="openshift-cluster-csi-drivers" #Change this if your driver is installed in non-default namespace export AWS_PAGER="" #Make AWS CLI output everything directly to stdout
 ```